 Etsy isn’t the start and end of selling crafts online, however.
 There are other ways and stores available online that will help you sell your handmade items.
 I list the various ways and sites for you later in this article.

 Do I need a business license to sell crafts online?

-But this all depends heavily on where you’re located.
-In general, you do need a business license whether you sell online or from a brick and mortar business.
+This depends heavily on where you’re located.
+In general, you do need a business license whether you sell online or from a brick-and-mortar business.
 So it’s best, in this case, to consult your local laws and/or an accountant.

 Some regions won’t require a business license if you sell to customers that are located outside of the country.
 But many countries or states (if you’re in the US) require that you collect sales tax from the items you sell, which means you will have to register your business.